-Claim dispositions agreements or stipulated claims settlements, under ORS 656.236 or 656.289, that include amounts for supplemental disability benefits due to multiple jobs, are not eligible to receive reimbursement from the Workers' Benefit Fund unless they receive written confirmation from the director before the disposition or settlement is approved by the Worker's Compensation Board..
+Claim dispositions agreements or stipulated claims settlements, under ORS 656.236 or 656.289, that include amounts for supplemental disability benefits due to multiple jobs, are not eligible to receive reimbursement from the Workers' Benefit Fund unless they receive written confirmation from the director before the disposition or settlement is approved by the Worker's Compensation Board.

 - (a) To receive written confirmation of a proposed disposition or settlement, the insurer must submit a request to the division.
-The request for written confirmation must include: - (A) A copy of the proposed disposition or settlement that specifies the exact amount of the proposed contribution to be made from the Workers' Benefit Fund; - (B) A statement from the insurer indicating how the amount of the contribution was calculated; and - (C) Any other information required by the director.
+The request for written confirmation must include: - (A) A copy of the proposed disposition or settlement that specifies the exact amount of the proposed contribution to be made from the Workers' Benefit Fund; - (B) A statement from the insurer indicating how the amount of the contribution was calculated; and - (C) Any other information required by the director. - (b) The director will not confirm the disposition for reimbursement if the proposed contribution exceeds a reasonable projection of that claim's future liability to the Workers' Benefit Fund.